Home Diseases and Conditions Brain Tumors, Glioma and Metastatic

 A Feasibility Safety Study of Benign Centrally-Located Intracranial Tumors in Pediatric and Young Adult Subjects

 Centrally located intracranial benign tumors that require intervention in pediatric and young adult patients.
-Click here for a list of tumors treated in this study.
+This study has been completed.

-A clinical trial by Carthera is organizing and will be treating recurrent malignant brain tumors in children in France.
+A clinical trial by Carthera is recruiting pediatric patients with recurrent malignant brain tumors in France.

 The following studies concern treatment of tumors from the body that have metastasized to the brain.